 A satellite photo from NASA depicts the polar icecap.
 As the Arctic Ocean's sea ice recedes, China is hoping to join the rush to extract minerals and benefit from shorter shipping times.

-The Arctic's formidable natural barriers have deterred most human activity for millennia.
+The Arctic Ocean's formidable natural barriers have deterred most human activity for millennia.
 But with the ocean expected to be ice-free in summer by 2030, the Arctic is now squarely in the geopolitical spotlight, as powers near and far rush to secure their positions in an emerging competition.
 By some estimates, the Arctic contains 30 percent of the world's undiscovered natural gas and 13 percent of its oil reserves.
 What's more, the receding ice could soon provide access to minerals, fish and other resources.
-At the same time, potential shipping routes will become available, along with perhaps the Transpolar Passage in the more distant future.
-At present, the Arctic's climate will largely hamper hydrocarbon exploration, the use of sea routes and the construction of infrastructure for many years to come, but the promise of energy and mineral riches and shorter maritime routes between Asia and Europe will ultimately drive interest in the region, creating competing demands for sovereignty, governance and right of passage.
+At the same time, potential shipping routes will become available.
+Entering the fray is China, albeit from a position of weakness.
+Unlike the five Arctic states, China's lack of a coastline on the ocean deprives it of a legal basis to articulate claims for access to the region, as well as the ability to project power alone.
+At the same time, the Arctic's strategic value -- and...

 Copyright © Stratfor Enterprises, LLC.
 All rights reserved.